Loud vs. Safe: Let’s Hear Each Other Out

 They often say:

-• “You’re killing the vibe.”
+“You’re killing the vibe.”

-• “This is how the artist intended it.”
+“This is how the artist intended it.”

-• “People can just leave if they don’t like it.”
+“People can leave if they don’t like it.”

-• “Loudness equals power, emotion, presence.”
+“Loudness = power, emotion, presence.”

 What Does the “Moderation” Group Want?

-(We prefer “Mindful Listeners,” “Protectors,” or “EarAware Advocates.”)
+(Think: “Mindful Listeners,” “Protectors,” or **“EarAware Advocates.”)

 They often say:

-• “I want to hear tomorrow too.”
+• “I want to still hear when I’m older.”

 What They Say About Each Other